biorelated/biorelated.github.io/_posts/2015-05-13-A-new-start.md

 ---
 layout: post
-comments: true
+comments: false
 title: A fresh start
 ---
 {% include image.html
   img="images/rainbow.jpg"
   title="A rainbow"
-    caption="A rainbow through our bedroom window." %}
+  caption="A rainbow through our bedroom window."
+    %}

     Over the last couple of years, I have learnt a lot, I have made mistakes and sometimes missed opportunities.
 It is refreshing to "burn" the past, to start on a "clean slate".
 Old slates cannot be fully discarded though.